mariusbackes/cordova-plugin-theme-detection/README.md

 `cordova.plugins.ThemeDetection.isAvailable()`

-Checks whether the device is running on iOS 13 or newer and returns an object with a boolean value and a message.
+Checks whether the device is running on iOS 13 or Android 9 or newer and returns an object with a boolean value and a message.

 #### isDarkModeEnabled